Use Call Analytics to troubleshoot poor call quality

 Select the Advanced tab, and then look for yellow and red items which indicate poor call quality or connection problems.

-For audio sessions that do have quality of experience (QoE) data, the following table describes major issues that qualify a session as poor.
+For audio sessions that do have Quality of Experience (QoE) data, the following table describes major issues that qualify a session as poor.

 |Call setup||Session||The error code Ms-diag 20-29 indicates the call setup failed.
 The user couldn't join the call or meeting.|

-||Network quality issues (such as packet loss, jitter, NMOS degradation, RTT, or concealed ratio) were encountered.|
+|Audio network classified poor call||Session||Network quality issues (such as packet loss, jitter, NMOS degradation, RTT, or concealed ratio) were encountered.|

 |Device not functioning||Device||A device isn't functioning correctly.
 Device not functioning ratios are: